ON THE TRAIL TESTING | Dirt Bike Magazine

 Dirt Bike Magazine’s ‘On the Trail testing’ is an ongoing look at the products and machines that we’re testing in the field.
-It ranges from Dual Sport machines, to fuel-injected 2-strokes and from off-road slanted gear in the form of helmets, boots, and enduro jackets to Gummy tires and flat proofing your machine.
+It may range from Dual Sport machines, to fuel-injected 2-strokes and from off-road slanted gear in the form of helmets, boots, and enduro jackets to Gummy tires and flat proofing your machine.
+This week Southern California off-road hasn’t been stellar as high winds have plagued our riding spots.
+Still, the show must go on.

 •